mrcavalcanti/mosaicoo/docs/sources/enterprise/enterprise-configuration.md

 ### encryption_key

 A string used to generate a key for encrypting the cache.
-For the encrypted cache data to persist between Grafana restarts, you must specify this key.
+For the encrypted cache data to persist between Mosaicoo restarts, you must specify this key.
 If it is empty when encryption is enabled, then the key is automatically generated on startup, and the cache clears upon restarts.

 The default is `""`.